-2) 0.110 the program, students will be able to Know ledge and Understanding 17.1 Associated as a side of the basic association of the side of the basic association of the side of the demonstrate considerable knowledge of the basic concepts and terminology of linguistic theory, English language, translation, and research methods.
-K2 display considerable knowledge of the main areas of English Literature and linguistics. К3 relate cultural differences between Arab and English-speaking nations within a global context.
-Skills S1 utilize high competency levels in the four language skills: listening, speaking, reading, and writing as required in both academic setting and working place.
-S2 apply established methods of enquiry, investigation, and analysis required for research in English language and literature.
-S3 critically evaluate academic insights to produce analytical and argumentative writing.
-S4 use computational tools of learning and communication for exploring complex academic challenges of English language and its use.
-Value s V1 Engage effectively in different contexts within teams to accomplish common goals and exercise leadership.
+By en d the program, students will be able to vledge and Understanding K1 demonstrate considerable knowledge of the basic concepts and terminology of linguistic theory, English language, translation, and research methods.
+K2 display considerable knowledge of the main areas of English Literature and linguistics.
+K3 relate cultural differences between Arab and English-speaking nations within a global context.
+Skills 5 S 1 utilize high competency levels in the four language skills: listening, speaking, reading, and writing as required in both academic setting and working place.
+S 2 apply established methods of enquiry, investigation, and analysis required for research in English language and literature.
+S 3 critically evaluate academic insights to produce analytical and argumentative writing.
+S 4 use computational tools of learning and communication for exploring complex academic challenges of English language and its use.
+Valu es V1 Engage effectively in different contexts within teams to accomplish common goals and exercise leadership.
 V2 Use their knowledge and training to contribute to community service and become lifelong critical thinkers and learners in all their endeavors.
 V3 demonstrate professionalism and ethical behavior in their learning contexts.